Chrome vs Edge: Which Offers Better Features and Security?

 - Privacy sandbox

-The only thing that makes Chrome slightly safer than Edge is that it provides more frequent updates addressing potential security flaws and vulnerabilities.
+The only thing that makes Chrome slightly safer than Microsoft Edge is that it provides more frequent updates addressing potential security flaws and vulnerabilities.
 However, when it comes to withstanding some more advanced risks (and protecting your online privacy, as well), you still need some extra solutions, such as premium antivirus software and a virtual private network (VPN).

 To sum up, Chrome and Edge aren’t your best options if you’re looking for a highly secure and privacy-focused browser.
 Instead, it’s worth considering some other solutions, such as Firefox, Brave, LibreWolf, or Tor.